 Herbed Wild Rice

-Wild rice is actually not a type of rice at all; it is in fact a long-grain marsh grass that has a chewy texture and nutty flavor.
+Wild rice is actually not rice at all; it's a long-grain marsh grass that has a chewy texture and delicious, nutty flavor.

 - Servings: 4